New roles in product-based software solutions

 If it’s right to sell bespoke solutions, the client must be prepared to pay for it.
 Systems like the UK’s Passport Office solution or the failed e-Borders system are examples of such bespoke solutions.
 But in the end the market price for all goods and services reduces as competition rises, demanding that all firms specialise and productise.

-The issue then is how producisation comes about – and what changes managers should make to successfully accommodate this new strategy.
+The issue then is how producisation comes about.
+When should a firm choose a productising strategy – and what changes should managers make to successfully accommodate this new strategy.

 Degrees of productisation

 The difference between a bespoke and a product strategy in software (and indeed in many other businesses) lies in the definition of ‘product’.
 A firm has a product strategy where re-use is high and there’s common function between solutions for individual market segments.
-At one extreme in the product strategy greyscale, re-use is so high that everything the firm sells is the same – described as commercial off-the-shelf (COTS) in some markets.
-At the other extreme, re-use is a method of cutting costs and core software is then modified or customised for each client.
+At one extreme in the product strategy greyscale, re-use is so high that everything the firm sells is the same – described as commercial off-the-shelf (COTS) or 'shrink-wrapped' in some markets.
+In the middle, there's the other productisation milestone: re-use as a method of cutting costs and core software is then modified or customised for each client.
 This gives us the notion of modified off-the-shelf or MOTS.

-In moving from bespoke to MOTS or COTS, the people needed in the firm are very different.
+In moving from bespoke to MOTS and ultimately COTS, the people needed in the firm are very different.

 New roles under productisation